kintail/input-widget/examples/README.md

 Finally, the `Recursive` example shows how you might build input widgets for recursive data types (in this case, arbitrarily-nested boolean expressions).
+This is by far the most complex example but uses the same `Html.map` technique as the `Validation` example.